 When we tested British Gas’s live chat, it took 10 minutes 47 seconds on average to respond to us, making it the third-slowest firm included to respond.
 The average wait time for the 18 firms with live chat that we contacted was just over 3 minutes.

-Pros: Handles complaints well according to customers.
+Pros: Has accurate bills according to customers.

-Cons: Rated poor value for money by customers, one of the slowest to respond by phone and on live chat in our investigation.
+Cons: Rated poor value for money by customers; one of the slowest to respond by phone and on live chat in our investigation.

 British Gas electricity sources